-The concept of edge computing dates back to the 1990s.
+The concept of cloud computing in Internet of Things dates back to the 1990s.
 Even back then, there were plans to introduce nodes closer to the user to deliver cached content like images or videos.
 Edge computing is closely related to the Internet of Things and is based on the concept of data processing by end devices or micro-data centers located nearby.

-There are numerous definitions of edge computing on the Internet.
-The simplest way to describe this technology is as a network of micro-data centers that process data locally before sending it to a central database operating in the cloud or a company’s data center.
+There are numerous edge computing definitions on the Internet.
+The simplest way to describe this edge computing in IoT technology is as a network of micro-data centers that process data locally before sending it to a central database operating in the cloud or a company’s data center.

 Compared with cloud servers that aggregate massive data for centralized computing and analysis, edge computing gateways process data in real time at the site closest to the device layer.
 It can effectively reduce IoT applications by reducing the amount of data transmitted remotely and using energy-efficient computing chips.
-The overall energy consumption of the system.
+Threrfore, the overall energy consumption of the system is greatly reduced.

-The DUSUN edge computing gateway integrates multiple functions such as gateway, routing, switch, and device control.
+Dusun IoT’s edge computing gateway integrates multiple functions such as IoT concentrator, routing, switch, and device control.
 At the same time, the built-in complete industry protocol library facilitates device connection, supports the development of device collaborative application functions, and dramatically simplifies the IoT communication layer architecture.

-The edge computing gateway adopts a highly integrated design, making the size smaller and more compact, and easier to install and deploy.
-And the application scenarios of the gateway terminal are more diverse, such as petrochemical, energy and power, rail transit, intelligent manufacturing, environmental protection industries, etc.
+Dusun IoT’s edge computing gateway adopts a highly integrated design, making the size smaller and more compact, and easier to install and deploy.
+And the application scenarios of the gateway terminals are more diverse, such as petrochemical, energy and power, rail transit, intelligent manufacturing, environmental protection industries, etc.

-The intelligent gateway equipped with an edge computing function also has a powerful device linkage control capability, which supports the independent implementation of device management strategies, multi-device linkage strategies, event analysis strategies, and exception handling strategies.
-The gateway supports secondary development, which can further develop machine learning and computing optimization capabilities.
+The edge computing IoT gateway also has a powerful device linkage control capability, which supports the independent implementation of device management strategies, multi-device linkage strategies, event analysis strategies, and exception handling strategies.
+Dusun IoT’s edge computing IoT gateway supports secondary development, which can further develop machine learning and computing optimization capabilities.

 According to STL Partners’ research, edge computing can be used in various scenarios.
 Here are 9 critical application scenarios: